Grand European Travel Logo

 Uncover the High Road from Taos to Santa Fe

 Start the day taking the High Road from Taos to Santa Fe and visit Trujillo's weaving shop.
-Learn first-hand how these eighth-generation weavers use one of a kind handwoven techniques.
+Dive Into Culture learning first-hand how these eighth-generation weavers use one of a kind handwoven techniques.
 Visit Nambe Village, an active indigenous community at the base of the Sangre de Cristo Mountains along the Rio Grande River, for a traditional feast day meal prepared by elders at the Robinson Property.
 During this Be My Guest experience, learn more about Nambe culture over lunch and conversation.
 Continue to Bandelier National Monument and delve into the history of the people that inhabited this area 1,000 years ago.
 These fascinating cliff dwellings have been designated as one of UNESCO's Creative Cities Network, City of Design and City of Crafts and Folk Art.

 Woman with Woven Navajo Basket in Taos, USA